Transgender personnel in the United States military: January 2025–May 2025

 Effective immediately, all new accessions for individuals with a history of gender dysphoria were paused, alongside any scheduled, unscheduled, or planned medical procedures related to gender transition for service members.
 The policy emphasized that while individuals with gender dysphoria who were already enlisted would be treated with "dignity and respect", they would be subject to additional policy guidance issued by the Under Secretary of Defense for Personnel and Readiness.

 On February 13, 2025, the U.S. Coast Guard issued ALCOAST 059/25, aligning with Executive Order 14183 and Secretary of Defense Pete Hegseth's February 7, 2025, memorandum.
 The directive paused new accessions for individuals with gender dysphoria and halted all gender transition-related medical procedures, including scheduled and planned treatments, for service members.
 The directive emphasized that individuals with gender dysphoria would be treated with dignity and respect, while further policy guidance was expected.

 On February 14, 2025, the U.S. Army announced a policy change that paused all new accessions for individuals with a history of gender dysphoria and all gender-affirming medical procedures for service members.
 The Army stated that individuals with gender dysphoria who were already serving would be treated "with dignity and respect".

 On February 26, 2025, the U.S. Department of Defense (DoD) issued a memorandum titled "Additional Guidance on Prioritizing Military Excellence and Readiness", implementing Executive Order 14183, "Prioritizing Military Excellence and Readiness", which banned transgender individuals from military service.
 The policy stated that individuals with a current diagnosis or history of gender dysphoria, or who exhibit symptoms consistent with gender dysphoria, are ineligible for enlistment, appointment, or retention in the U.S. military.

 The directive superseded prior policies permitting transgender service members to serve openly and repealed previous guidance on gender-affirming medical care.
 Effective immediately, the policy mandated the separation of currently serving transgender personnel unless they met strict waiver criteria.
 Additionally, all military records and personnel systems were required to reflect only male or female designations as defined by assigned sex.

 The policy became effective on February 26, 2025, with the first reporting deadline set for March 26, 2025.
 The full implementation, including the rescission and updates of affected DoD policies, was scheduled to be completed no later than June 25, 2025.
 The first transgender service member who could be discharged under this policy would be eligible for separation beginning March 28, 2025, following the 30-day identification and separation initiation process outlined in the memorandum.

-However, on March 18, U.S. District Court Judge Ana C. Reyes ruled that the ban was likely unconstitutional, and she issued a preliminary injunction.
+However, on March 18, U.S. District Court Judge Ana C. Reyes ruled in Talbott v.
+United States that the ban was likely unconstitutional, and she issued a preliminary injunction.